 6. Kanban for Agile Development

 Agile methodologies have been developed to improve collaboration and flexibility in team settings.
 A specific methodology called Kanban aligns seamlessly with the principles of Agile.
-By using Kanban, teams can easily visualize their work, set limits on work in progress, and continuously improve their processes.
+Using Kanban, teams can easily visualize their work, set limits on work in progress, and continuously improve their processes.
 The iterative nature of both Agile and Kanban methodologies complement one another, resulting in more efficient development cycles.

 7. Kanban Implementation Challenges